[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 Our focus is on enabling every pupil to achieve their full potential.
 Our Integrated Curriculum therefore brings together the academic, the co-curricular and pupil health and wellbeing to provide a coordinated, genuine all-round education with the pupil at the heart.

-Our vision remains the same in 2020/21, but we realise this year more than ever we need to be flexible and agile; we’re ready to provide the best possible online learning and teaching if schools were to close again and you can find out more about the arrangements which we had in place during lockdown below.
+Our vision remains the same in 2020/21, but we realise this year more than ever we need to be flexible and agile as we switch to online learning again.
+Our arrangements for the January 2021 lockdown are outlined below and closely follow the set up we had in place during the 2020 lockdown.

 Just as if you were in the School itself, a timetable of lessons is in place with most of them delivered live using Microsoft Teams.
-For example, last week more than 600 live lessons took place in the Senior Years and around 150 in Junior Years.
+More than 600 live lessons take place each week in the Senior Years and around 220 take place each week in Junior Years.
 Our teachers are also creating pre-recorded lessons and continuously uploading resources to our Virtual Learning Environment.

 Building essential skills

 Now more than ever, we want to be sure that we’re also building skills in creativity, resilience and confidence so that our pupils are able to adapt to our ever-changing world and take responsibility for their own learning in the widest sense.
-We are providing as many co-curricular activities as we can.
-As well as taking part in Sport and Cookery weekly challenges, our pupils have been creating wellbeing podcasts, producing their own lockdown newsletter and much much more.
-PE lessons and music tuition are also taking place online.
+At the beginning of lockdown we are concentrating on providing the core subjects and will introduce more co-curricular activities as and when we are able.
+During the last lockdown, as well as taking part in Sport and Cookery weekly challenges, our pupils created wellbeing podcasts, produced their own lockdown newsletter, came together for virtual ensemble music performances, took part in a virtual Sports Day, took on some phenomenal charity work, transformed their homework into creative video showcases, and much much more.

 A flexible future